Luos-io/Documentation/get-started/get-started3.md

 :::

 :::caution
-To Prevent any mistakes, unplug the USB cables from the boards before wiring 😉
+To prevent any mistakes, unplug the USB cables from the boards before wiring.

 :::